openpracticelibrary/openpracticelibrary/src/pages/practice/what-if.md

   * Give everyone on the team a pad of stickies and a sharpie (if running this in person)

-  * Set a timer for 5 minutes and have participants list out all the rules, norms, and barriers related to that particular challenge (1 idea per stickie)
+  * Set a timer for 5 minutes and have participants list out all the rules, norms, and barriers related to that particular challenge (1 idea per stickie).
+Place ideas in the "Rules" column

   * After the timer goes off, read through all the ideas, then give everyone 3 dots for voting